CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY. GOALS.September 2021

 Intuiting the essence of pi.
 Quickly we ran into the closed-or-open universe debates.
 So, we postulate that the universe is finite and infinity is totally other.
 We postulate that infinity is the source for pi and the other dimensionless constants such that pi reaches between the finite and the infinite.
 Then, we postulate that pi’s first finite manifestation is a primordial sphere — the first sphere and first thing in the universe.

 Imputing boundaries and boundary conditions.
 Base-2 is a most simple means to sort all the seconds and parts of a second that define our universe.
 Symbolically and analogically, we’ve used Planck’s numbers from his 1899 calculations to create our working chart of the universe.
 And yes, the result is the 202 notations to encapsulate the universe — all time, all space, everything, everywhere.
 Perhaps a little like a DNA sequence, here numbers and shape define it all.
 [2b]

-3. And, dynamics to grasp continuities-symmetries in motion
+3. And, within dynamics we grasp continuities-symmetries in motion.

 We assume all notations are always active.
 Each builds on the prior; therefore, only the current notation, 202, has time asymmetry.
 That key issue is being addressed in several ways, albeit it’s one of our youngest issues among many open issues within this emerging theory.
 [3a]

 The number of notations, of course, is not the key.
 The concept of a grid from the first moment to this day is.
 Again, using Planck Time, we go from the first moment to the first second.
 Out of 202 notations, the first second is within Notation-143.
 The first light year is within Notation-169.
 Then, we go 370,000 years (Notation-187) for recombination, to 300 million years (Notation-196) for large-scale structure formation, to the first billion years within Notation-198 to this very time right now (Notation-202).
 And, yes, these numbers outline aether theories (and that would even include lattice Higgs theories).